Gibson

 Gibson's GA-40 Les Paul Amplifier has long been considered by vintage enthusiasts as one of the very best amplifier models to come out of Kalamazoo.
-Stretching back to its introduction in 1954, it has proved over the years that some of Gibson's designs could really give Fenders a run for their money.
+Stretching back to its introduction in 1952, it has proved over the years that some of Gibson's designs could really give Fenders a run for their money.
 We'd confidently make the argument that a well-tuned GA-40 could push some historically great Fenders from the same period off to the side - no joke.

 So what makes this 1958 GA-40T so special?
 It's got the perfect combination of looks, sound, and tonal versatility that will keep you smiling every time you plug into it.
 There's a reason this particular variant - from mid-57 through 1960 - is the most desired.

 The twin 5879 pentode preamp is the star of the show in a GA-40.
 With its fatter, darker tone and rich aggressive breakup, it does rock n roll like nobody's business.
 If you're looking for clean tone, keep on scrolling!
-Cranked up, this amp delivers so searing tube overdrive and saturation that would closet the most coveted of overdrive and distortion pedals.
+Cranked up, this amp delivers some searing tube overdrive and saturation that would closet the most coveted of overdrive and distortion pedals.
 And when it's pumping through an original Jensen P12P alnico speaker - a great pairing for this amp right out of the factory - you've got all that sweet vintage goodness just exploding out of that gorgeous cabinet.

 It doesn't end there, though.
 The amp is equipped with some amazing tube-driven tremolo thanks to the single metal can 6SQ7.
 It has more of a bias-vary type of response and sound, which is really sweet and musical.
 It can get more throbby if you'd like, but on lower settings it's very satisfying.